crumion/ComputerVisionProject/Part 4 Deliverables.md

 # Part 4 deliverables (Final report)

-The aim of this last part of the semester project is to test your solutions on unknown data.
+> The aim of this last part of the semester project is to test your solutions on unknown data.
 By "unknown data" I mean a sequestered set of samples, not used (or seen) when you were designing your method in parts 2 and 3 of the project.
-Here is a general list of deliverables for Part 4:

-A report (no page limit, but try to be concise; 3-4 pages should suffice) or a separate (from Parts 1-3) readme GitHub doc that includes:
+Here is a general list of deliverables for Part 4: A report (no page limit, but try to be concise; 3-4 pages should suffice) or a separate (from Parts 1-3) readme GitHub doc that includes: report, presentation, and final codes pushed to GitHub.

 ## Report